Lesley has been an online writer for over ten years. She has a degree in law and spends her free time writing about flowers and gardening.

 All living things decay, and flowers and branches are no exception.
-One day your flowers are beautiful, the next the smell is not so good, the day after, you have a bunch of dead flowers and some really smelly water.
-And it's not just the smell that is a problem.
-Many vases are made of delicate material, and even more are an awkward shape, making them difficult to clean at the best of times, but when filled with foul smelling water, the task can seem both unpleasant and nigh on impossible.
+One day your flowers are beautiful, the next the smell is not so good, and the day after that you have a bunch of dead flowers and some really smelly water.

 Save yourself work by helping your flowers to last as long as possible.